marcelommss/trainning-react/README.md

 Contact me on linkedin.com/marcelomms for more information about the trainning.

-<blockquote> Trainning guide - Web - Create an dashboard a pp in ReactJS </blockquote>
+<blockquote> Trainning guide - Web - Create an dashboard app in ReactJS </blockquote>

 Access our notion.so repository for detailed documentation.